Jenish-Patel31/Social-Battalion/README.md

 ## Project Overview

 Social Battalion is a non-profit organization that focuses on helping underprivileged communities and individuals by providing essential services such as fundraising, food donations, and community events.
 This project is a web application designed to manage and display information about donors, members, fundraisers, events, and more.
+This project is also my diploma final year project.
+While it is currently in the working phase, it has already received a score of 82/100, placing it among the top 5 projects in my class.

 ## Features